JaneliaSciComp/multifish/docs/Troubleshooting.md

 ## Common Errors

-### Exit status 130
+### Exit status 130/137

+These exit codes indicate that the task ran out of memory.
+You need to increase the memory setting for the task.

+When running with Docker (e.g. on AWS) you will see code 137.
+On IBM Platform LSF it's exit code 130.

+For example, if a *registration:stitch* task runs out of memory, you will need to increase the corresponding `registration_stitch_memory` parameter, e.g. to `30 G`.

-On IBM Platform LSF (e.g. Janelia Cluster) this means that the process ran out of memory.
-You need to increase the memory setting for the task in question.
-On the Janelia Cluster, this means increasing the number of CPUs (which are mapped to slots at Janelia, and each slot gives you an additional 15 GB of memory).
+As a special case, the Janelia LSF Cluster does not respect the memory settings.
+Instead you need to increase the number of CPUs for the task.
+CPUs are mapped to slots at Janelia, and each slot gives you an additional 15 GB of memory.

 ## Temporary Files